 German technology that has been around for about six years.

-It is a filtration system, which according to SAEnergy, can be applied in about 80 per cent of cases.
-SAEnergy says it is a highly automated system that is expandable to provide from 5 m3/h of potable water up to 50 m3/h.
+It is a filtration system, which ac-cording to SAEnergy, can be ap-plied in about 80 per cent of cases.
+SAEnergy says it is a highly auto-mated system that is expandable to provide from 5 m3/h of potable wa-ter up to 50 m3/h.
 Depending on the amount of energy that has to be stored, the purification system is housed either in the same container or separately from the batteries.

-The desalination unit is of the
+The desalination unit is of the larger, it is usually housed in its own container.
+Further the desalination process produces heat, which is not conducive to the battery.
+In terms of proprietary technology, SAEnergy drafted a technology master plan for how to set up the unit.
+Naderer noted: "If you have a decent electrical engineer, it's not that difficult to have wind and solar that difficult to have wind and solar working together but when you have a system that comprises three or four energy producing technolo-gies, along with storage and water purification, then it becomes a bit more difficult to manage and have a high level of efficiency.

 The desalination unit is of the small-scale type typically used in ships.
-As it is more complex and larger, it is usually housed in its own larger, it is usually housed in its own container.
-Further the desalination process produces heat, which is not conducive to the battery.
+As it is more complex and larger, it is usually housed in its own